 What Is Hydrogen Peroxide?

 Hydrogen peroxide (H2O2) is quite popular in horticulture.
 It has an extra oxygen atom than water (H2O).
 When its molecule breaks down, this extra oxygen separates from the water, acting as a supplement to plants.

-The Effect of Hydrogen Peroxide on Seed Germination
+Soaking Seeds In Hydrogen Peroxide – Effect of Hydrogen Peroxide on Seed Germination